 “Golden” brass is a noble material with permanence and sustainability

 The era of disposable homewares and constantly seeking the next shiny new thing has passed.
 Patina is on trend and good quality solid brass handles are easily recognisable on doors because of their “golden” appearance that can darken as they age if an antique finish is chosen.
-Solid brass handles are naturally hard-wearing, with a long lifetime, and can also be 100% recycled.
+Solid brass handles are naturally hard-wearing, manufactured with 100% natural material without any additional coatings.
+This eco-friendly material has a long life-time and can also be 100% recycled.

 A lifetime guarantee

 M&T produces handles made of uncoated solid brass in three surface types: polished, natural and antique.

 Thanks to the characteristics of the material, M&T provide a lifetime guarantee on the surface of these products.
 Solid brass door handles from M&T are both antimicrobial and sustainable, with very long lifetime.

 M&T uses certified copper alloy C 28000 / CW509L with an average declared copper content of 60%.
 With no EU binding directives or standards about copper, M&T’s information about the copper content of their solid uncoated brass products is based on information from the U.S. Environmental Protection Agency, or USEPA for short.
 The USEPA is a credible and specialised source of information in this area.
 Under the Federal Government of the United States of America, the agency is charged with protecting human health and the environment.